kamybagheri1998/hackathon/README.md

 One big result of the lack of access to quality and digital education is the lack of qualified experts in the field of IT.
 Furthermore, lacking hardware hinders the development of homeschooling opportunities.\
 \
 **Can you think of this problem in a different way?
-Can you reframe it?**\
+Can you re-frame it?**\
-In order to ensure an equal and inclusive society, the opportinuties must be equal for all students, regardless of background.
+In order to ensure an equal and inclusive society, the opportunities must be equal for all students, regardless of background.
-Without a means of accessing or centralizing the freely available resources, those of disadvantaged socio-economic backgrounds will have inequal access to modern, quality education.
+Without a means of accessing or centralizing the freely available resources, those of disadvantaged socio-economic backgrounds will have unequal access to modern, quality education.

 #### 1.1.2: Problem Tree